cardistack/cardano-nodes-docker/README.md

           autmatically passed using variables so you dont really have to change anythng in this file.
 However, if you want a node version other the 1.27 edit the           section image: nessusio/cardano-node:1.27.0 to reflect.

         - i have manually defined the networks because i find its easier to use ip addresses in the topololy files to get the nodes communicating.

+        - TIP: on the first run till the blockchain is synced on both nodes, leave the environmental variable  CARDANO_BLOCK_PRODUCER=false under the cardano-               node-BP: section .this is because you will not have the kes and vrf keys generated. if you do already have them, then you can place them under the                 nodekeys folder and modify the compose file accordinly.
+If not set both to sections to off , wait for the blockchain to sync, use cardano-cli in the               nodes to generate the keys, stop the nodes, then set the  CARDANO_BLOCK_PRODUCER=true under the ardano-node-BP section.

 ### Set